bps10/emmetrop/doc/source/Database.rst

    database_Database.rst
    database_webDB.rst

-This module was originally built to process physiology data from Rieke lab mex files.
-It will continue to be updated for some time to reflect the current demands.

-Currently adapting it to also display images.

-Should read pytables code for inspiration.
+The current structure of the image database is:

+.. graphviz:: imageDatabase.dot

-Eventually may move some of this onto `AWS <https://aws.amazon.com>`_
+Eventually may move this onto `AWS <https://aws.amazon.com>`_ or google cloud